-DATA INTEGRITY AND ACCESS
+DATA INTEGRITY AND ACCESS / CORRECTION

-Winrock relies on individuals to provide accurate, complete and current Personal Data to us.
-We take reasonable steps to maintain accurate, complete and current Personal Data as required to accomplish the purpose(s) for which such it was collected, including reviewing and updating Winrock's personal data controls.
-We allow individuals reasonable access to their personal data to verify and correct it where it is inaccurate.
-In some instances, Winrock may refuse access to personal data or certain requests with respect to it, consistent with applicable law.
+Winrock asks that employees help it maintain accurate, complete and current Personal Information, and inform Winrock in case of changes to their Personal Information.
+Winrock also takes reasonable steps to maintain accurate, complete and current Personal Information, as required, to accomplish the purpose(s) for which it was collected and used.
+Winrock generally allows individuals to request reasonable access to their Personal Information to verify and correct it.
+In some instances, Winrock may deny such requests, consistent with applicable law.